checkmarx-ts/checkmarx-python-sdk/README.md

 You can use command line option `--cx_debug true` to enable debug mode.
 In debug mode, it will print out how to load the configuration file and print every http request send out.

+# Configuration Override Sequence

+When you run your program with `--cx_debug` command line, it will log the override sequence.

+1. Load default configuration, it will be a python dictionary
+2. Read from ~/.Checkmarx/config.ini, override value by same key
+3. Read from ~/.Checkmarx/config.json, override value by same key
+4. Read from environment variables, override value by same key
+5. Read from command line arguments, override value by same key
+6. You have the final configuration.

 # Examples
  Please find example scripts from [examples folder](https://github.com/checkmarx-ts/checkmarx-python-sdk/tree/master/examples).